 Here is a piece that I wrote originally for publication on LinkedIn (but you can read it without an account, I believe).

 It's not strictly “Lean” related, but I think it does speak to questions about the changing way customers (patients) will choose value (cost or quality in healthcare).
 As real quality and cost data becomes available to the public and patients can share their experiences without filters, will these lists go away?

-What do you think?
+Note: this local publication is not affiliated with the BestDoctors.com lists or methodology.What do you think?
 Scroll down to comment or share your thoughts and the post on social media.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.

 - Do You Have a Culture of Learning From Mistakes in Your Healthcare Organization? - January 26, 2023

 - What Do We Mean by Vulnerable Acts in the Context of Psychological Safety? - January 25, 2023

 - Unlocking the Power of Kata: Tracy Defoe on Adult Learning, Coaching, and Asking Questions - January 25, 2023